-KOLs come and go, especially in China, so make sure you choose someone with unique characteristics that is likely to stick around!
+KOLs come and go, especially in China, so make sure you choose someone with unique characteristics that are likely to stick around!

 #2 Try To Post Regularly To Maintain A Loyal Audience

 If the KOLs do not engage with their followers regularly, it is unlikely that they will trust the KOLs.
 The KOLs should also have balanced content.
-Apart from promotion contents, there should also be original content.
+Apart from promotional content, there should also be original content.
 Otherwise, they lose credibility.